radius-project/docs/docs/content/contributing/contributing-docs.md

 > - Index file weights follow the parent directory's ordering.
 > - For the first page in a new directory, reset the counter and set weight to be an order of magnitude greater.

-Front-matter should be completed with all fields including type, title, linkTitle, weight, and description.
+Front-matter should be completed with all fields including type, title, linkTitle, weight, description, categories and tags.

 - `title` should be 1 sentence, no period at the end
 - `linkTitle` should be 1-3 words, with the exception of How-to at the front.
 - `description` should be 1-2 sentences on what the reader will learn, accomplish, or do in this doc.
+- `categories` should be one of the following:
+    - Concept
+    - Quickstart
+    - Reference app
+    - How to
+- `tags` should be a comma separated list of metadata tags.

 As per the [styling conventions](#styling-conventions), titles should only capitalize the first word and proper nouns, with the exception of "How-To:"
     - "Getting started with Dapr service invocation"